 The Governing Body, through contact with the Head Teacher, determines general policy for S.E.N.D. children, establishing appropriate staffing and funding arrangements and maintaining a general overview of work in school.
 One Governor has been appointed to take a particular interest in Special Needs and to monitor the school's work on behalf of SEN pupils.
-The SENDCo informs the SEND Governor about any issues that have arisen and information about funding applications, EHCP applications, resources and training opportunities.
+This Governor is invited to meet the SEND Co-ordinator to discuss issues.